×

 Key Takeaways

-- Meniscus tears are common knee injuries that, if untreated, can lead to significant knee pain and increase the risk of osteoarthritis.
+• Meniscus tears are common knee injuries that can cause pain and increase the risk of osteoarthritis if untreated.

 Understanding Meniscus Tears